gerardoanuglo/gerardoanuglo/README.md

 ⚡ Fun fact:

 - I enjoy climbing, traveling and lifting weights.
-I'm a fan of the NFL and the NBA.
-My teams are the Seattle Seahawks and the LA Lakers!
+I'm a fan sports fanatic.
+My teams are the LAKERS, RAMS, and Dodgers.

 📫 How to reach me: